 - Do a screen test.
 Take a short video, then play it back.
 Show the person what they look like on screen (many people are worried about this).
 Check the background and audio quality.
 Move any distracting background items and make sure that it doesn’t look like a pot plant is growing out of their head or anything.

-I use this * and an external microphone but I have also used my iPad and no microphone in a quite room.
+I use this a video camera and an external microphone but I have also used my iPad and no microphone in a quite room.
 They both work fine for the type of quality I’m prepared to go for.

-I mainly use to edit my video and add text overlays to show who is speaking but lately I’ve done a few using the YouTube video editor and that is pretty good too.
+I mainly use Filmora to edit my video and add text overlays to show who is speaking but I’ve done a few using the YouTube video editor and that is pretty good too.

 Get a bigger budget